wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 ### Transitioning from config file to database state

+transitioning is only necessary if you (1) upgrade and not install fresh; and (2) already have federation enabled before the upgrade.

 TODO: you need to update config files!
   - complete list of search policies, no more defaults
   - new fed strategy syntax (keep the old, just copy)